 The current status of South Pole logistics is severely impacted by the COVID19 pandemic.
 NSF is working with the project to reach a several year agreement on the amount of cargo and personnel that can be supported.
-An initial agreement was transmitted to the Project at the end of January, 2022 (13), which is reproduced in Appendix C, and the Project is using parameters from this agreement for the rebaselining plan.
+An initial agreement was transmitted to the Project at the end of January, 2022 (13), and the Project is using parameters from this agreement for the rebaselining plan.